What Is a Stroke Radiology Assistant?

 • Handle emergent situations like allergic reactions or code blues

-In some settings, protocols require that the CT scan be completed within 25 minutes of arrival.
-The professionals in this role play a major part in helping hospitals meet that target.
+In certain settings, protocols mandate completing CT scans within 25 minutes of arrival.
+Professionals in this role play a crucial part in ensuring hospitals meet that target.

 Technology & Tools in Radiology